alttch/eva3/doc/items.rst

     * **-p "item-" -v "item_id"** delete item
     * **-p "items" -v "item1,item2,item3..."** replace the whole list

-* update_allow_check - boolean, the multiupdate will be performed only in case the passive state updates are currently allowed for all included items (i.e. if some of them run actions at this moment and have update_if_action=False, multiupdate will be not executed)
+* update_allow_check - boolean, the multi-update will be performed only in case the passive state updates are currently allowed for all included items (i.e. if some of them run actions at this moment and have update_if_action=False, multi-update will be not executed)

 .. _device:

 Device
 ======

-Multiple CVARs, units, sensors and multiupdates can be merged in logical groups called **devices**.
+Multiple CVARs, units, sensors and multi-updates can be merged in logical groups called **devices**.
 It's completely up to you how to merge items into device, but it's recommended to keep them in one or several separate item groups.